-Whether you are in the process of creating your first follow-up sequence, or you’ve been at this for years, your follow up sequence should be the result of a well-defined plan for achieving the results that matter to your business. tweet this
+Whether you are in the process of creating your first follow-up sequence or you’ve been at this for years, your follow up sequence needs to be strategic.
+It should be the result of a specific plan designed to achieve a specific goal.

-Instead, our follow up is often created on a whim or pieced together bit by bit over time to fill in gaps… this piecemeal evolution means our sequences probably aren’t the product of a well-considered, overarching strategy designed to produce the best results.
+Unfortunately, follow up is often created on a whim or pieced together bit by bit over time to fill in gaps.
+That means most sequences aren’t created to achieve specific results—and in fact don’t achieve much of anything.

-What’s more, a lot has changed since you created those sequences… powerful new marketing tools have been introduced, you’ve gained valuable insights about your customers, your product line has transformed, and you’ve learned more about effective online marketing.
+As importantly, a lot has changed since you created first created your sequences.
+There are powerful new marketing tools out there.
+You know more about your customers.
+Your product line has changed, or you’ve learned more about effective online marketing.